 Most of the antique business dealers focus on the products rather than the market.
 Generally, we prefer to buy an antique items that are unique and at the same time at high price.
 It’s not a matter of lose and gain for the dealers when buying the items.
 They only think of the worth of the items.

 The harvesting is a good resemblance to antique marketing.
 A farmer produces crops without much concern about the markets.
 For example, a farmer will pick their crops and sell them to the market, apart from its cost of production.

 Antique products marketing is like farmers’ marketing, they produce when the pick is ready to be got.
 Whenever they are going out, to find something ready for picking, they buy it and add it to their inventory.
 Antique dealers produce their items and anticipate that somebody will obtain them at a lucrative price.
 Antique products dealers survive in this fashion for over 100 years.
 Many dealers will operate in this fashion forever.

 Today’s Antique Products Market is not like the one that was in the past.
 Both the rivalries and product supply are at unprecedented levels.

 In the USA, there is a paradigm shift in this business that has completely restructured the antique business.
-The main drivers of the new concept are soon to meet the goal of supply and widespread allocation all over.
+The main aim of the new concept is soon to meet the goal of supply and extensive distribution all over.

 Antique dealer cannot sell their goods at yard-sale prices; neither can they accept low-ball bids.
 How, then, can they compete in today’s marketplace?
 Before developing marketing, strategy, and investing money, focus on a selling channel.